sqlectron/sqlectron-gui/docs/development/README.md

 There are numerous benefits to great commit messages

 - They allow Sqlectron users to easily understand the consequences of updating to a newer version
-- They help contributors understand what is going on with the codebase, allowing features and fixes to be dueveloped faster
+- They help contributors understand what is going on with the codebase, allowing features and fixes to be developed faster
 - They save maintainers time when compiling the changelog for a new release

 If you're already a few commits in by the time you read this, you can still [change your commit messages](https://help.github.com/articles/changing-a-commit-message/).